rabbitmq/rabbitmq-website/docs/clustering.md

 across multiple cluster nodes with parallel replication and a predictable [leader election](./quorum-queues#leader-election) and [data safety](./quorum-queues#data-safety) behavior as long as a majority of replicas are online.

 Non-replicated classic queues can also be used in clusters.
-Non-mirrored queue [behaviour in case of node failure](./ha#non-mirrored-queue-behavior-on-node-failure) depends on [queue durability](./queues#durability).
+Their behaviour in case of node failure depends on [queue durability](./queues#durability).

 RabbitMQ clustering has several modes of dealing with [network partitions](./partitions),